Causal measurement in quantum field theory: spacetime: Spacetime

 Of course, the considerations concerning composition discussed in this section apply in particular to spacetime regions $[\Sigma_1,\Sigma_2]$ that are delimited by an initial and a final spacelike hypersurface.
 Indeed, as already mentioned, we will limit ourselves for the most part in this paper to spacetime regions of this type, where we can ensure that objects such as amplitudes, correlation functions and probes, exist and are well-defined.
 In this context, we note that the universal property of the discard probe to be associated to any spacetime region that is to the future of any spacelike hypersurface can be expressed in a manner analogous to the identity \eqref{eq:probeext}.
 Say $\Sigma_1\le\Sigma_2$ are spacelike hypersurfaces.
 Then,

-Here and in the following we denote a spacetime decomposition also by the symbol $\circ$ in the special case that it is along a spacelike hypersurface and in the order of past to future from right to left.
+Note that the second equality involves a different symbol for composition: Here and in the following we denote a spacetime decomposition also by the symbol $\circ$ in the special case that it is along a spacelike hypersurface and in the order of past to future from right to left.
 This is to emphasize the analogy (and sometimes strict equivalence) in this case to the non-relativistic operator setting (Section~\ref{sec:nrobs}).

 Using this notation, we can also provide now the proper definition of the Wightman observable propagator, mentioned already in Section~\ref{sec:amocor}.
 For linear observables $A,B$ defined in a spacetime region delimited by initial and final spacelike hypersurfaces $\Sigma_1,\Sigma_2$ we have,